🚀

 Hypothesis

-If we simplify onboarding, enhance scheduling tools, and subtly introduce monetizable premium features, then we can increase user engagement, improve match success rates, and generate consistent revenue for TennisPal.
+If we simplify onboarding, enhance scheduling tools, and subtly introduce monetizable premium features, then we can improve user engagement, increase subscriptions, and generate consistent revenue for TennisPal.

 Design